CodingNomads/articles/movie-tweets/movie-analysis.md

 - You learned and reported basic statistics
 - You joined data frames and created new fields

-This was not easy.
 You did some great work if you followed all the way until here!
 You can now: <a href="https://www.youtube.com/watch?v=2wnOpDWSbyw" target="_blank">watch the first movie in your records from 1894</a> as a reward :)

 Next, you are going to visualize your data and discover some patterns.
-Generally this part is more interesting for most people when you deliver your report.
+When delivering a report in a professional or academic setting, this is where things start to get very interesting!

+<div style="width:100%;height:0;padding-bottom:75%;position:relative;"><iframe src="https://giphy.com/embed/RrVzUOXldFe8M" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/excited-yes-nicolas-cage-RrVzUOXldFe8M">via GIPHY</a></p>

 <h2 id="visualize-patterns">Visualize Patterns</h2>